kpp122/dwtVSdft/README.md

 # dwtVSdft
+Old school project.
 In this assignment I implemented discrete wavelet transform and compared its behavior to discrete Fourier transform.
+Used data consists of weather observations from March 1, 2022 – November 22, 2022.
+Time interval between the observations is one hour.
+Chosen weather variables for this task were cloud amount, precipitation intensity, air temperature, gust speed and wind speed.
+The chosen fraction of weights which have the highest energy for discrete wavelet transform is ¼.